 Component 2: Restoring and Increasing Resilience and Water and Electricity Infrastructure - Restoring Electricity Services Increasing Resilience of the Water System Trenches and Excavation.
 Excavation of trenches for repair or relocation of water pipes, electrical cables and other utilities.
 Utilities within the trenches that could be disturbed by construction will need to be relocated.
 Repairing of Electrical Lines.
 Repair or replacement of damaged electric lines including re-erection of damaged poles and installation of street lights.
 Repair of Electrical Equipment.
 Repair or replacement of transformers, and pumping equipment of the water supply system.
 Traffic Congestion.
 Excavations and trenches along the roads may affect the smooth traffic flow and may cause traffic jams.
 Occupational Health and Safety (OHS) Risk.
 OHS risks and hazards associated with operating of excavation equipment, the repair of electrical lines and electrical equipment (e.g. transformers).
 Community Health and Safety Risks.
 Pedestrians are exposed to the risk of falling into the roadside excavations and trenches.
 Nuisance from the Construction Activities.
-Noise and vibration, dust and vehicular movement from the construction activities may cause a nuisance to the nearby communities.
-Component 3: Housing and Public Buildings Repairs and Reconstruction - Home Repair Program - Repair of Sint Maarten Housing Development Foundation (SMHDF) Houses Repair of Schools and Other Public Buildings TemporaryRelocationofHouseholdMembers.Families living in the houses needto be temporarily relocated, for about twomonths, before starting of the constructionactivities.Demolition of Damaged Roofs and Structures.Damaged parts of buildings such as roofs,walls, doors and windows will be demolishedand transported to the Government-designated Hurricane Irma debris disposalsite.Roof Inspection and Repair.Roofs will be replacedwith the appropriate roofing material at therequired resilience standards.Mold Remediation.Mold remediation may beneeded in some of the buildings that wereexposed to rainwater.
-RelocationofAffectedHouseholds.Displacement of people is one of the majorissuesbrought forth after the passing ofhurricaneIrma and Maria.Displacementsaffectthe livelihood of people, renderingthem homeless.Relocations can be traumaticand depressive causing emotional and mentaldistress to some of the families, especiallyconsidering that they have been living in thesehomes for a long timeDebris and Waste Generation.Debris andother waste material will be generated fromthe demolition and cleanup activities as wellas from repair work/ constructionOccupational Health and Safety (OHS) Risk.OHSrisks are associated with buildingdemolition works and debris collection andremoval activities, and other risks generally
+Noise and vibration, dust and vehicular movement from the construction activities may cause a nuisance to the nearby Component 3: Housing and Public Buildings Repairs and Reconstruction - Home Repair Program - Repair of Sint Maarten Housing Development Foundation (SMHDF) Houses Repair of Schools and Other Public Buildings TemporaryRelocationofHouseholdMembers.Families living in the houses needto be temporarily relocated, for about twomonths, before starting of the constructionactivities.Temporary Relocation of Schools.Classes willbe interrupted during school repairs works.Depending on the school and the extent of theworks, this may affect some classrooms or theentire school.Demolition of Damaged Roofs and Structures.Damaged parts of buildings such as roofs,walls, doors and windows will be demolishedand transported to the Government-designated Hurricane Irma debris disposalsite. communities.
+Relocation of Affected Households.
+Displacement of people is one of the major issues brought forth after the passing of hurricane Irma and Maria.
+Displacements affect the livelihood of people, rendering them homeless.
+Relocations can be traumatic and depressive causing emotional and mental distress to some of the families, especially considering that they have been living in these homes for a long time Debris and Waste Generation.
+Debris and other waste material will be generated from the demolition and cleanup activities as well as from repair work/ construction Occupational Health and Safety (OHS) Risk.
+OHS risks are associated with building demolition works and debris collection and removal activities, and other risks generally